-With restrictions to our permitted outdoor movement slightly lessened, we are now allowed to exercise outdoors as often as we wish, and use outdoor sports courts or facilities, such as a tennis or basketball court, or golf course, following social distancing guidelines, remaining 2m away from up to six people from outside your household.
+With restrictions to our permitted outdoor activity reducing, we are now able to exercise outdoors, with up to six people from different households, as long as you keep two metres away from people as a precaution or one metre when you can mitigate the risk by taking other precautions in this list.
+We can now exercise outdoors as often as we wish, use outdoor sports courts or facilities, such as a tennis or basketball court, or golf course, outdoor gyms and playgrounds following social distancing guidelines.

 Walking is one of the easiest ways to move more, if you're able to leave your house.
 Getting out of the house for a walk around your local area could be very beneficial for both your physical and mental wellbeing.

-It is also a safe way to travel for any essential journeys you may need to take, such as to the supermarket or if you are a key worker, to work.
+It is also a safe way to travel for any essential journeys you may need to take, helping to reduce demand on public transport.

 Share your walks with us on social media using #GMWalking!